Boundary Regularity of Bergman Kernel in H\"older space: Introduction

 Using \re{int_eqn_intro}, \rt{Thm::Bker_intro} is then an easy consequence of the following compactness result and Fredholm theory. \begin{prop} Let $D$ be a bounded strictly pseudoconvex domain in $\C^n$ with $C^{k+3+\all}$ boundary, where $k$ is a non-negative integer and $0 < \all \leq 1$.
 Then $\Kc$ is a bounded operator from $C^k (\ov D)$ to $C^{k+ \min \{\all, \yh \} }(\ov D)$. \end{prop} We remark that \rp{Prop::K_bdd_intro} is the main estimate of the paper and takes up the majority of the proof.

 Using \rp{Prop::K_bdd_intro} we can also prove the following theorem for the Bergman projection.
-The same result was obtained by Ligocka under the assumption that the boundary is $C^{k+4}$. \begin{thm} Let $D$ be a bounded strictly pseudoconvex domain in $\C^n$ with $C^{k+3+\all}$ boundary, where $k$ is a non-negative integer and $0 < \all \leq 1$.
-Then the Bergman projection $\Pc$ for the domain $D$ defines a bounded operator from $C^{k+\all}(\ov D)$ to $C^{k+ \frac{\all}{2}}(\ov D)$. \end{thm}
+Similar result has been obtained by Ligocka under the assumption that the boundary is $C^{k+4}$. \begin{thm} Let $D$ be a bounded strictly pseudoconvex domain in $\C^n$ with $C^{k+3+\all}$ boundary, where $k$ is a non-negative integer and $0 < \all \leq 1$.
+For $0 < \beta \leq 1$, the Bergman projection $\Pc$ for the domain $D$ defines a bounded operator from $C^{k+\beta}(\ov D)$ to $C^{k+ \min \{\all, \frac{\beta}{2} \} } (\ov D)$. \end{thm} In the special case $\all =1$, we recover Ligocka's result.
+Note that \rt{Thm::Bker_intro} can also be obtained as a consequence of \rt{Thm::Bproj_intro}, by the fact that $B =P \var$ and setting $\beta=1$ in \rt{Thm::Bproj_intro}.
+However we shall give independent proofs of the two theorems based on \rp{Prop::K_bdd_intro}.

 The paper is organized as follows.
-In Section 2, we prove some results concerning defining functions and the $\dbar$ operator on pseudoconvex domains.
-We give a refined version of the regularized defining function introduced in \cite{Gong19}, which plays an important role in the proof of \rp{Prop::K_bdd_intro}.
-In Section 3 we follow Ligocka's idea to construct the operators $\Lc, \Lc^\ast, \Kc$, but using the regularized defining function from Section 2.
-We then prove various estimates for the kernels of $\Lc, \Lc^\ast, \Kc$ to be used later.
+In Section 2, we prove a simple estimate for H\"ormander's $\dbar$ solution operator on pseudoconvex domains.
+We also prove a refined version of the regularized defining function introduced in \cite{Gong19}, which plays an important role in the proof of \rp{Prop::K_bdd_intro}.
+In Section 3 we follow Ligocka's idea to construct the operators $\Lc, \Lc^\ast, \Kc$, using the regularized defining function from Section 2.
+We then prove various estimates for the kernels of $\Lc, \Lc^\ast, \Kc$.
 We note that in our proof (\rp{Prop::Kopt_L2_bdd} and the remark after) that $\Lc$ defines a bounded projection operator from $L^2(D)$ to $H^2(D)$, only $C^3$ boundary regularity is needed.